-Frequently Asked Questions
+Frequently Asked Questions about the 10k race

-Pre-registration: will take place at Aldershot Cricket Club :
+Pre-registration will take place at Aldershot Cricket Club :

-Race day: Registration will be open at 8.00am
+Registration will be open from 8.00am.

 We would urge you to use pre-registration if possible, as it would really help us out.